Media Advocacy: Shifting Public Opinion, Building Public Will

 About Social Media

-The Housing Alliance will be utilizing social media to outreach for our events and also to educate advocates about the latest developments and information related to our state and federal advocacy priorities.
+The Housing Alliance utilizes social media to outreach for our events and to educate advocates about the latest developments and information related to our state and federal advocacy priorities.
 We use this simple definition for social media: a group of Internet-based applications that allow for anyone to create, exchange, and modify user-generated content.
 This section covers how to use social media sites Twitter and Facebook for advocacy.
 It does not cover the basics of opening an account or how to use each site.

 On Twitter, people use the hashtag symbol # before a relevant keyword or phrase (no spaces) in their Tweet to categorize those Tweets and help them display more easily in a Twitter search, like: #sequestration.
 Also, clicking on a hashtagged word in any message shows you all other Tweets marked with that keyword.
 For instance, in a Twitter search, you’d see all tweets related to news of #sequestration.